⌘+k ctrl+k

 Specific Catalog Examples

-R2 Catalog
+Cloudflare R2 Catalog

-To attach to an R2 cloudflare managed catalog follow the attach steps below.
+To attach to an R2 Cloudflare managed catalog follow the attach steps below.

 CREATE SECRET r2_secret (